-- Change the hardware password for the IBM embedded Security Chip - · Enable, disable, or clear the IBM embedded Security Chip - · Generating or restoring encryption or user keys - · Adding users to UVM
+- · Change the hardware password for the IBM embedded Security Chip - · Enable or disable the IBM embedded Security Chip - · Clear the IBM embedded Security Chip

-In Windows XP, Windows NT, and Windows 2000, do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software.

-To disable UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
-You must restart the computer before UVM protection is disabled.

-- Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
+- In Windows XP, Windows NT, and Windows 2000, do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To disable UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
+You must restart the computer before UVM protection is disabled. - Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
 If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.